PatyshagulGurbangeldiyeva/TypeScriptCucumberPlaywright/README.md

    >> keywords: any words fine (like ts, pw, ts)
    >> author: anything
 3. After initializing is done "package.json" will be created under your project and while adding dependencies, they will be added in this file.
-4. We are going to add 7 dependencies from terminal
+4. We are going to add some dependencies from terminal
    >>  typescript: "typescript -D" (language that we are using)
    >> ts-node: "ts-node -D"
    >> @cucumber/cucumber: "npm i @cucumber/cucumber -D" (to run cucumber project)